C Sharp syntax: Optional parameters

-In addition, to complement optional parameters, it is possible to explicitly specify parameter names in method calls, allowing to selectively pass any given subset of optional parameters for a method.
-The only restriction is that named parameters must be placed after the unnamed parameters.
+In addition, to complement optional parameters, it is possible to explicitly specify parameter names in method calls, to selectively pass a subset of optional parameters for a method.
+The only restriction is that named parameters must be placed after unnamed parameters.
 Parameter names can be specified for both optional and required parameters, and can be used to improve readability or arbitrarily reorder arguments in a call.
 For example: